voucherifyio/voucherify-java-sdk/README.md

 This SDK is fully consistent with restful API Voucherify provides.
 Detailed descriptions and example responses you will find at [official docs](https://docs.voucherify.io/reference?utm_source=github&utm_medium=sdk&utm_campaign=acq).
 Method headers point to more detailed params description you can use.

+Each namespace provides method equivalents for RxJava and Async/callback style API calls.
+Check // TODO

 ### Vouchers API
 Methods are provided within `voucherify.vouchers().*` namespace.